Instructions

 Draw hand-holds about 1 1/2" from the edge.
 Drill a hole on the line of each (so you can get the saber saw into the hole.
 Saw the hand-hold ovals.

-Get a king size sheet or blanket to wrap the board and body in.
+Use a king size sheet or blanket.
 In the above photo the body and board are wrapped separately.
-But if you don't want the form of the body to be visible then you place the board on the sheet or blanket and then the body on top of the board then wrap.
+But if you don't want the form of the body to be visible then either place the body (on the board) on top of the fabric and wrap them together, or wrap the body as pictured above then cover with a pall (another sheet or blanket).

 Setting the wrapped bier on a set of sawhorses may facilitate wrapping strips of sheeting at 5 points along the body (head, chest, waist, legs and feet).